Ask your mentor to do a presentation, then click on these links to learn more about reusing at schools.

 Pizza Box Loom for Plarn (Plastic Bag Yarn)

-Materials: 18” pizza box, material to reinforce the box (wood, cardboard or polystyrene strips), pencil, yardstick, scissors, 3” nails, rubber bands and normal size #2 plastic grocery bags.
+Materials: 18” pizza box, material to reinforce the box (cardboard strips or tubes), pencil, yardstick, scissors, 3” nails, rubber bands and normal size #2 plastic grocery bags.

 - Reinforce the inside perimeter of your pizza box with strips of wood, cardboard or polystyrene.
 You can also use cardboard tubes stuffed with used plastic bags.